 Treating Mold Toxicity

 The primary test for mold toxicity checks your urine for mycotoxin levels.
-According to Dr. Jamison, everyone probably has some level of mycotoxins, but those who are sick from mold will show higher concentrations.
-“There are levels that are considered to be ‘in control,’ which depends on the person’s individual health, lifestyle, and how well they regularly detox, but beyond those levels it can be a serious issue.”
+According to Dr. Roca, everyone probably has some level of mycotoxins, but those who are sick from mold will show higher concentrations.

 Once the mold toxicity has been discovered, treatment involves several elements.
 First and foremost, it’s imperative to eradicate the source of the mold itself.
 Check your house for mold — if problem areas are found, they must be addressed immediately so you don’t continue breathing in mycotoxins.